lsprangers/implementations-and-systems-design/design_systems/_typical_distributed_kv_store/README.md

 Horizontal scaling is usually the route taken where we take our database and split it up into subsets

-### Partitioning
+### Sharding
-Partitioning is useful when we want to have different nodes accept reads and writes for different subsets of our database, and sometimes it's required when our data can't sit on a single machine
+Sharding is useful when we want to have different nodes accept reads and writes for different subsets of our database, and sometimes it's required when our data can't sit on a single machine

 ```
 fake table